 Haskell, a private from Newburyport, had volunteered for Benedict Arnold’s expedition to Quebec in May.
 Arnold had convinced George Washington it was a good idea to try to capture Quebec from the British.
 It wasn’t.

 The city was fortified and defended by about 1,800 men including the Royal Highland Emigrants, a local militia and marines from two Royal Navy ships stationed in the St. Lawrence River.
-There were about 1,200 Continental forces, many sick and weak after a grueling trek through the Maine wilderness.
+The Continental Army had about 1,200 men, many sick and weak after a grueling trek through the Maine wilderness.

 Gen. Richard Montgomery had arrived from Montreal to join Arnold’s forces in the planned attack.
 He decided to assault the city on Dec.
 31, 1775, because the enlistments of Arnold’s men were expiring and a snowstorm would mask the scaling of the walls.

 The Battle of Quebec was the first major defeat of the Revolution for the Americans.
 Fifty men were killed, 34 wounded and 431 captured.
 The British lost only five killed and 14 wounded.